San Francisco Disability Discrimination Lawyer

 - Psychiatric conditions, including depression, bipolar disorder, schizophrenia, and mental illnesses

-Both definitions encompass a myriad of illnesses and conditions, including mental or intellectual disabilities.
-They also include temporary impairments, so long as such impairments are sufficiently severe.
-See Summers v.
-Altarum Institute, Corp., 740 F.3d 325 (4th Cir.
-2014) (“Under the ADAAA and its implementing regulations, an impairment is not categorically excluded from being a disability simply because it is temporary.”).
-Federal regulations expressly provide that “effects of an impairment lasting or expected to last fewer than six months can be substantially limiting” for purposes of proving an actual disability.
-29 C.F.R. § 1630.2(j)(1)(ix).
-For example, according to the EEOC, an employee with a back impairment that results in a 20-pound lifting restriction that lasts for several months is “substantially limited” in the major life activity of lifting, and therefore has a covered disability.
-Id.
+Protected disabilities also include temporary impairments, so long as the impairment is sufficiently severe.
+For example, federal regulations expressly provide that “effects of an impairment lasting or expected to last fewer than six months can be substantially limiting” for purposes of proving an actual disability.
+And according to the EEOC, an employee with a back impairment that results in a 20-pound lifting restriction that lasts for several months is “substantially limited” in the major life activity of lifting and would therefore have a covered disability.

 Alcoholism and drug addiction are also recognized disabilities under state and federal law, so long as the employee is not currently using alcohol or drugs.
 Therefore, an employee obtaining treatment for alcohol or drug addiction or who is recovered is entitled to the benefit of the laws.